-1.1 Basis of preparation and summary of significant accounting policies
+1.2 Basis of preparation and summary of material accounting policies

 The annual separate financial statements have been prepared on the going concern basis in accordance with, and in compliance with, International Financial Reporting Standards ("IFRS") and International Financial Reporting Interpretations Committee ("IFRIC") interpretations issued and effective at the time of preparing these annual separate financial statements and the Companies Act, 71 of 2008.
 The annual separate financial statements have been prepared under the historical cost convention, unless otherwise stated in the accounting policies which follow and incorporate the principal accounting policies set out below at fair value through profit or loss.
-These accounting policies are consistent with the previous period.
-The annual separate financial statements are presented in Rand, rounded to the nearest Rand, which is the Company's functional currency.
+The annual separate financial statements are presented in Rands, rounded to the nearest Rand, which is the Company's functional currency.